stonepros/stone/doc/releases/firefly.rst

     #.
 OSDs
     #.
 MDSs and/or radosgw

-  If the ceph-mds daemon is restarted first, it will wait until all OSDs have been upgraded before finishing its startup sequence.
-If the ceph-mon daemons are not restarted prior to the ceph-osd daemons, they will not correctly register their new capabilities with the cluster and new features may not be usable until they are restarted a second time.
+  If the stone-mds daemon is restarted first, it will wait until all OSDs have been upgraded before finishing its startup sequence.
+If the stone-mon daemons are not restarted prior to the stone-osd daemons, they will not correctly register their new capabilities with the cluster and new features may not be usable until they are restarted a second time.